1 Energy Concessions

 Go to top of page

-• It’s a great idea to check in with your energy company every 12 months to make sure your concessions are still listed on your account.
+• Check once a year.
+Confirm with your energy company every 12 months that your concessions are still listed on your account.